Better Python dependency while packaging your project

 $ pip install -r requirements.txtwill result in different packages being installed every time, then new versions of sub-dependencies will be released.

 Pipdoesn't have dependency resolution.

 - Sometimes you may want to create requirements.txt as an empty file without modules (this will not work with

 Are there any better alternatives?

-Option 1 : multiple requirements.txt files ?
+Option 1: multiple requirements.txt files?

 There are many examples of projects with multiple requirements.txt files.
-Developers having different versions of requirements.txt file for example for different environments (e.g., test or local ) or files for different users (e.g., machines vs. people).
+Developers have different versions of requirements.txt file for example for different environments (e.g., test or local ) or files for different users (e.g., machines vs. people).

 Multiple requirements.txt is a good solution for managing project dependencies?
-I disagree…managing manually various requirements.txt files not a good solution, and it will be not easy if they grow more than even ~50lines.
+I disagree…managing manually various requirements.txt files is not a good solution, and it will be not easy if they grow more than even ~50lines.